-This is the “Green Heart of Portugal” – natural parks and forested mountain ranges cut deep by meandering river valleys, peppered with tiny white villages perched on mountain ridges or towns nestling in the valley floors of the larger rivers, and every available square meter of land terraced and richly cultivated with olives, vines, fruit trees and vegetables.
+This is the “Green Heart of Portugal” – natural parks and forested mountain ranges cut deep by meandering river valleys, peppered with tiny white villages perched on mountain ridges or towns nestling in the valley floors of the larger rivers.
+Every available square meter of land is terraced and richly cultivated with olives, vines, fruit trees and vegetables.

 Piódão, one of the “Historical Villages of Portugal” with all its buildings restored in their original schist and slate and now a popular tourist destination, is around 10km away, though nearer 30km by road.

 Quinta do Vale’s two buildings were constructed as agricultural storehouses with animal shelters below.
 Both are set into the mountainside, cut into the solid rock which forms the rear walls of the ground floors, and built from thick dry-stone walls of schist, the bedrock of this area.
 In contrast to so many in the area, the walls were sound and the roofs still intact, even if not fully watertight.
 We are slowly turning them into facilities to support our re-envisioned concept of ‘home’ and what it means to live, work and share a life more in tune with natural rhythms and processes.

 The steep terraces are also built from dry-stone walls of schist with steps leading up and down from every level.
 The amount and quality of stonework in this region is stunning.
 It goes far beyond the simply utilitarian, expressing a centuries-old bond between people and place in its artistry, and enormous sophistication in its engineering, which owes its origins to the Arab civilisation and has its roots in the Moorish occupation of the Iberian peninsula.

 This is reflected in constructions like the beautiful hand-built raised schist paths, with integral irrigation channels, which snake their way along the valley floors.
 The 5km Caminho do Xisto between Benfeita and Sardal is a fine example.